talitastravassos/boilerplate-node-express-graphql-with-typescript/README.md

-# boilerplate-node-express-app-with-typescript
+# boilerplate-node-express-graphql-with-typescript

-A boilerplate for Node and Express apps with Typescript
+A boilerplate for node-express projects with GraphQL and Typescript

 ## Installed packages